 With this easy recipe for a budget-friendly, multifunctional kitchen cleaner, you can say goodbye to sticky grease and dirt.

 Cooking oil can stick to surfaces around your kitchen, despite your best efforts with a sponge.
-Grease can convert to persistent dirt on counters, the stove, and even your pots and pans in an instant, not to mention vertical and overhead surfaces like the backsplash and range hood, which are sometimes overlooked during your weekly cleaning routine.
+Grease can convert to persistent dirt on counters, the stove, and even your pots and pans in an instant, not to mention vertical and overhead surfaces like the backsplash and range hood, which are sometimes overlooked during your likely cleaning routine.

 Commercial degreasers are expensive and frequently contain chemicals that you may not want in your food-prep areas, so why not make an all-natural spray-on degreaser that combines the sanitizing properties of distilled white vinegar, the degreasing powers of Castile soap, and the stain-lifting power of baking soda?